-Tier 3: A Common Land Forum - a combination of the All-Wales Commons Hub and external interests.
+Tier 3: A Common Land Forum - a combination of the All-Wales Commons Hubs and external interests.
 The purpose of this grouping is to investigate multiagency approaches to delivering outcomes, which place the community of graziers at the centre of the discussion.

-This network would also feed into the Wales and the Marches Common Land and Village Green Working Group, the Wales Bovine Tuberculosis Board, Defra Stakeholder Group, Wales Common Land Stakeholder Group.
+This network would also feed into the Wales Common Land and Village Green Working Group, the Wales Bovine Tuberculosis Board, Defra Stakeholder Group, Wales Common Land Stakeholder Group.